AquaPi271/particles/README.md

 [DONE] 2.
 Do a 2D simulation of gravity with these dots using Newton's laws:
   [DONE] a) Modify Newton's law by scaling for reasonable units.
 [DONE] 3.
 2D collision and merge using simple radius / distance.
 Use simple ratioed mass / velocity.
-4. Line trails.
+[DONE] 4.
+Line trails.
+5. Super-nova.
-5. Render simple sprite in 3D space.
+6. Render simple sprite in 3D space.
-6. Add camera controls.
+7. Add camera controls.
-7. Modify sprite to be view plane aligned.
+8. Modify sprite to be view plane aligned.
-8. Add several sprites.
+9. Add several sprites.
-9. Try to do simple system (Sun + Earth) in 3D.
+10. Try to do simple system (Sun + Earth) in 3D.
-10. Need to figure Z component of velocity.
+11. Need to figure Z components of position, velocity, and acceleration.